Genymobile/genymotion-device-web-player/README.md

     // See "Features & options" section for more details about options const options = {
-        template: 'renderer', // template defines how renderer is displayed
         token: 'i-XXXXXXXXXX', // token is the shared secret to connect to your VM
         fileUpload: false, // requires fileUploadUrl
     };